plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-We&#8217;ll see this AllEntities attribute come into the picture a bit later.
+We'll see this AllEntities attribute come into the picture a bit later.
 At this point, we can focus on the primary purpose of the AutoFixtureParameterSource.
 In other words,

 > Whenever at test case has input parameters, the parameters will be constructed and filled with fake values using AutoFixture, including any AutoFixture customizations found in the test project.